Geraldine Brooks (writer)

-Geraldine Brooks (born 14 September 1955) is an Australian-American journalist and novelist whose 2005 novel March won the Pulitzer Prize for Fiction.
+Geraldine Brooks (born 14 September 1955) is an Australian-American journalist and novelist.
+She won the Pulitzer Prize for Fiction for her 2005 novel March.

-Early life
+Early life and education

-A native of Sydney, Geraldine Brooks grew up in its inner-west suburb of Ashfield.
-Her father, Lawrie Brooks, was an American big-band singer who was stranded in Adelaide on a tour of Australia when his manager absconded with the band's pay; he decided to remain in Australia, and became a newspaper sub-editor.
+Geraldine Brooks was born on 14 September 1955 in Sydney.
+Brooks grew up in the Sydney suburb of Ashfield.
+Her father, Lawrie Brooks, was an American big-band singer turned newspaper sub-editor.
 Her mother Gloria, from Boorowa, was a public relations officer with radio station 2GB in Sydney.

-Brooks attended Bethlehem College, a Roman Catholic secondary school for girls, and the University of Sydney.
-Following graduation, she was a rookie reporter for The Sydney Morning Herald and, after winning a Greg Shackleton Memorial Scholarship, moved to the United States, completing a master's degree at New York City's Columbia University Graduate School of Journalism in 1983.
-The following year, in the Southern France artisan village of Tourrettes-sur-Loup, she married American journalist Tony Horwitz and converted to Judaism.
+Brooks attended Bethlehem College, a Catholic secondary school for girls, and then the University of Sydney.
+Following graduation, she was a reporter for The Sydney Morning Herald and, after winning a Greg Shackleton Memorial Scholarship, moved to the United States, completing a master's degree at New York City's Columbia University Graduate School of Journalism in 1983.

+In 1984, in the Southern France village of Tourrettes-sur-Loup, she married American journalist Tony Horwitz and converted to Judaism.